dingusxmcgee/dingusxmcgee.github.io/_posts/2023-08-24-Fake-Software-Abusing-Real-Software-For-Fun-And-Profit.md

 These 2 functions are looped over 5 times until all the data is copied and decrypted.

+The first function specifies the size of data to copy, the source to copy from and the destination to copy to.
+The decrypt function then takes the same size, the start address of the newly copied data and decrypts it.

 Let's run through the functions 1 time to see what we get.